-1. Use the descriptors at each end of the scale for a clear definition of how to interpret the maximum and minimum values (see Figure 1).

-- 2. Consider the person you are assessing and get a feel for where he or she comes between the two scale ends. - 3.
+- 1. Use the descriptors below the scale for a clear definition of how to interpret the maximum and minimum values (see Figure 1). - 2.
+Consider the person you are assessing and get a feel for where he or she comes between the two scale ends. - 3.
 Give the value that feels right and do not spend long thinking about it because it will not improve on the accuracy of your intuitive judgement.
 Remember: - (a) there is no right answer; - (b) the 11-point scale (0 to 10) provides room for error compared to, say, a three-point scale such as low, medium, high and you don't need to worry about the precision of your answer. - 4. if a particular behaviour or circumstance is not a problem, then don't waste time trying to assess it further: - (a) put a zero; - (b) the item is clearly not an issue and thus not relevant to your concerns; - (c) don't waste time on issues that will have no impact on the eventual risks or their management. - 5.
 Concentrate on the factors that influence risks or their management.

-3 Comments and actions
+2 Comments and actions

-For every question, there is the opportunity to provide a piece of text that gives additional useful information related to a quantitative answer such as dates, scale judgements, etc. See the folder icon next to the question in Figure 1.
+For every question, there is the opportunity to provide a piece of text that gives additional useful information related to a quantitative answer such as dates, scale judgements, etc. See the speech bubble icon next to the question in Figure 1.
 The idea is that it will clarify or add to the quantitative answer.
-Similarly, each question has an action box where some intervention or management of the particular risk item should be recorded; this is the box with a cross in it in Figure 1.
+Similarly, each question has an action box where some intervention or management of the particular risk item should be recorded; this is the yellow cross icon in Figure 1.
+Clicking these icons expands a text box where you may enter relevant text.